nalch/djenko/README.md

 ### Windows-only
 * install [pySerial](http://pythonhosted.org//pyserial/#)
-* if the virtual com port driver is not present, download it from [FTDI Chip](http://www.ftdichip.com/Drivers/VCP.htm)
+* if the virtual com port driver is not present, download and install it from [FTDI Chip](http://www.ftdichip.com/Drivers/VCP.htm)

 ### Common
 * plug in the serial forwarder hardware device to the computer's usb port